iamAhsanMalik/Modern-Resume/README.md

 ## Frontend

-HTML - CSS - JavaScript
+HTML - CSS - JavaScript - However, I have a plan to share react version of this repository in upcoming months

+## Live React Version of this repository (Modern Resume) - https://glassmorphisam-developer-portfolio.netlify.app/

 ## Backend